seanbinvt/TicTacGo-SoftwareProject-/README.md

 ### 2. (Roslyn Parker) Tic-Tac-Toe:
 A user can select what x and o "icon" they want, and then they can select if they want to play with a friend (two users for one device) or against the computer.
 There would be 3 levels of diffuculty against a computer, easy(random), medium(random + sometimes best choice), and hard (always best choice by ai).
-We know how to implement multiply activities, and most of the ropes, but we don't know how to implement images or "icons".

 ###### *Obtained Skills:*
-  -
+  - Implementing multiple activities.

 ###### *Needed Skills:*
-  -
+  - Images/Icons.

 ------